-All Homemade entries are judged by our wonderful WI judges and the full £10 entry fee goes directly to palliative care charities; so far we have raised over £250,000 for hospice care and with your help we hope to raise even more.
-The competition will re-open in December for 2021, when we will ask you to get your pans out and your jars in!
-At this stage, we will announce the categories and will publish the entry form, which contains further information.
+All Homemade entries are judged by our wonderful WI judges and the full £10 entry fee goes directly to palliative care charities; so far we have raised over £270,000 for hospice care and with your help, we hope to raise even more.

 The Best in Show marmalade is chosen from the winners of all the Homemade categories and their winning recipe is then commercially made for us so it can be sold in our shop and at Fortnum & Mason.
 A donation from each pot goes to charity.
 The winner chooses the charity for jars sold in Fortnum & Mason and Hospice at Home Carlisle & North Lakeland receives a donation from pots sold at Dalemain.